L-Hyeon/L-Hyeon.github.io/_featured_categories/React.md

 layout: list

 # The title of the tag's page.
-title: DB
+title: React

 # The name of the tag, used in a post's front matter (e.g. tags: [<slug>]).
-slug: DB
+slug: React

 # (Optional) Write a short (~150 characters) description of this featured tag.
 description: >
-  데이터베이스
+  React Framework

 # (Optional) You can disable grouping posts by date.
 # no_groups: true